weaveworks/weave/site/cni-plugin.md

 See the [CNI Spec](https://github.com/appc/cni/blob/master/SPEC.md#network-configuration) for details on the format and contents of this file.

-By default, the Weave CNI plugin adds a default route out via the Weave bridge, so your containers can access resources on the internet.
+By default, the Weave CNI plugin adds a default route out via an IP address on the Weave bridge, so your containers can access resources on the internet.
 If you do not want this, add a section to the config file that specifies no routes:

     "ipam": {
         "routes": [ ]